openKolibri/halo-90/readme.md

 Inventory can be managed with QR coded serialized tags.
 This serialization provides better quality control because it allows failure analysis and tracking in cases of issues traceable to batch and assembly.

 ## Packaging
-We are packaging and shippping in `14 cm x 17 cm` padded envelopes with branded stampings.
+We are packaging and shipping in `14 cm x 17 cm` padded envelopes with branded stampings.
 These fit under the Warenpost requirements and allow international shipping.
-The envelopes are verifed to be under `3 cm` before dispatching.
+The envelopes are verified to be under `3 cm` before dispatching.
 Custom labeled sleeves will be used for retail packaging.

 ## Shipping
 The labels are printed with CN22 on the harmonized label schedule.